Jimmy Vienot: GLORY

 During 2017-2018 Vienot continued his ascension in Muay Thai winning the All Star Muay Thai one night tournament and winning a third world title against thai champion Sorgraw Petchyindee in late 2018.
 He also went back to amateur competition and won the IFMA European title.
 Vienot diversified himself during that time taking fights in kickboxing rules against top fighters like Mohamed Hendouf, Wilson Varela and signing with Glory kickboxing to face champion and title challenger Cedric Doumbe and Alim Nabiev.

 Muay Thai

 In April 2019 Vienot became the fourth non thai fighter to win the Lumpinee Stadium title, beating Talaytong Sor.Thanaphet by decision.
-Following that win Vienot had his biggest kickboxing rules success yet a month later by beating Vedat Hoduk for the newly created Arena Fight title.
+Following that win Vienot had his biggest kickboxing rules success yet a month later by beating Vedat Hödük for the newly created Arena Fight title.

 In August 2019 Vienot won the IFMA World championship and received the award for "Best athlete" of the competition.

 Vienot faced Yodwicha Banchamek for the vacant WMC Middleweight Championship at Empire Fight: Vikings Edition on October 2, 2021.
 He won by decision.